11 Correlation structures

 # Calculate PICs.

-the tree did not match: the former were ignored in the analysis.
+the tree did not match: the former were ignored in the analysis.# Make a model.

 summary(picModel) # Yes, significant.